Normal 12mm extension tubes are often too long - much too long!

 The locking pin for the lens is at the same time the groove for the camera locking pin!
 This ide makes it possible to maintain the correct alingment of lens and camera.

-mount the extension tube to the lens, and correct adjustment is checked with a finger tip on the camera sided locking groove.
+One has to mount the extension tube to the lens, and correct adjustment is checked with a finger tip on the camera sided locking groove.
 After that the combination lens + extension tube is mounted on the camera.

 Afterwards the combination is dismunted from the camera, and after this the extension tube can be un-mounted from the lens.